-Graham has an excellent Lisp coding style.
-His code is maintainable and portable.
-Function definitions are short and well-motivated, and, for the most part, variable and function names are clear and helpful.
+For the most part, Graham's Lisp code is maintainable and portable.
+Function definitions are short and well-motivated.
 Exceptions are noted below.

 However, there are a few areas where Graham's coding style should not be considered typical: